FAQs

 Voter Registration

-The deadline to register to vote in the upcoming election is 11.59pm on Tuesday 18th June.
+The deadline to register to vote is 11.59pm up to 12 days before Election day.
 You can register to vote here.

 How do I register to vote?